|

 Nationale, Paris Scenes from the Book of Daniel.11th |

-in different lengths which were worn over each other (and outer tunics
+different lengths which were worn over each other (and outer tunics were

-were called pintelles, or aljubas, a term that is used
+called pintelles, or aljubas, a term that is used in

 to the adorra, which was buttoned down the front, probably the